 An actionable search bar for quicker time to value

 Sales and service teams use Salesforce to get work done.
 Einstein Search increases productivity by not only displaying the most relevant information for each user, but also serves up customizable actions within the search results.
 For example, instead of searching for a contact, clicking into their record, and then manually attaching the contact to an opportunity, you can take these same actions just by using the enhanced Einstein Search bar.
 Using Einstein Search can result in an up to 50% reduction in clicks and page loads for the most frequently-used tasks, such as editing sales records.

 Customers are finding value right away with Einstein Search

 Einstein Search is currently in pilot and is already providing value for our customers.
 Brands including iHeartMedia and MightyHive are using Einstein Search to spend less time sifting through data and more time building customer relationships.
 “MightyHive is a global digital media consultancy with over 300 employees using Salesforce, and we are excited about the new Einstein Search capabilities," said Laurent Farci, Director of Global CRM & Enterprise Solutions.
 "It tailors results to individual users, and significantly reduces the number of clicks to provide immediate access to needed information.”

-Einstein Search will be generally available next year.
-This feature will be available to orgs with an Unlimited, Enterprise, or Performance Edition with 150+ active licenses for Sales or Service Cloud.
+This feature is available to orgs with an Unlimited, Enterprise, or Performance Edition license.

 Interested customers can get early access to the Beta release this winter.
 Sign up for the pilot here.